 One of the most valuable aspects of multichannel selling is the ability to gather comprehensive customer data.
 Each sales channel generates unique insights into customer behavior, preferences, and purchasing patterns.
 When businesses consolidate and analyze this data, they can gain a deeper understanding of their customers.
 This is invaluable for making informed decisions and tailoring marketing strategies.

-For example, data from online sales can reveal which products are most popular, which marketing campaigns are the most effective.
-This also also shows which customer segments are the most profitable.
+For example, data from online sales can reveal which products are most popular and which marketing campaigns are the most effective.
+This also shows which customer segments are the most profitable.
 Meanwhile, Social media interactions can provide insights into customer sentiment and preference.
 And, in-store data can show how customers interact with products physically and which locations generate the most traffic.

 4. Revenue and cost-effective